build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 ---
-layout: blog.11ty.js
-title: Instrumenting Java Applications with OpenTelemetry
+title: "Instrumenting Java Applications with OpenTelemetry"
-description: Hands-on tutorial showing how to implement OpenTelemetry in a Java application.
+description: "Hands-on tutorial showing how to implement OpenTelemetry in a Java application."
 tags:
     - OpenTelemetry
     - Java